trisacrypto/trisa/docs/content/openvasp/client.en.md

 }
 ```

-The `APIVersion` field is automatically populated with the defeault version, and any extensions are populated from the `Inquiry` itself, so these can be ignored.
+The `APIVersion` field is automatically populated with the default version, and any extensions are populated from the `Inquiry` itself, so these can be ignored.

 The `Address` field can be one of: